The Man from Earth: Plot

 Professor John Oldman is packing his belongings onto his truck, preparing to move to a new home.
 His colleagues show up to give him an impromptu farewell party: Harry, a biologist; Edith, an art history professor and devout Christian; Dan, an anthropologist; Sandy, a historian who is in (unrequited) love with John; Art, an archaeologist; and his younger student Linda.

 As John's colleagues press him to explain the reason for his departure, he picks up from a reference to Magdalenian cultures by Dan and slowly, and somewhat reluctantly, reveals that he was born in the Paleolithic period.
 He states that he has lived for more than 14 millennia, and that he relocates every ten years to keep others from realizing that he does not age.
 He begins his tale under the guise of a possible science-fiction story, but eventually stops speaking in hypotheticals and begins answering questions from a first-person perspective.
 His colleagues refuse to believe his story but accept it as a working hypothesis in order to glean his true intentions.
 John relates he was a Sumerian for 2000 years, later a Babylonian, and eventually went east to become a disciple of the Buddha.
 He claims to have had a chance to sail with Columbus (admitting that at the time he still believed the earth was flat) and to have befriended Van Gogh (one of whose original paintings he apparently owns, a gift from the artist himself).

 In the course of the conversation, each guest questions John's story based on knowledge from their own academic specialty.
 Harry struggles with how biology could allow for the possibility of a human being living for so long.
 Art, arguably the most skeptical of the group, questions prehistory.
-He exclaims that John's answers, although correct, could have come from any textbook; John rejoins that, like any human, his memory is imperfect and he only sees events from his own narrow, hence not omniscient, perspective.
+He exclaims that all of John's answers, although correct, could have come from any textbook; John rejoins that, like any human, his memory is imperfect and he only sees events from his own narrow, hence not omniscient, perspective.
 Dr. Will Gruber, a psychiatry professor who arrives at Art's request later that afternoon, questions if John feels guilt for outliving everyone he has ever known and loved.
 He then threatens John with a gun (later revealed to have been unloaded) before temporarily leaving.
 John then learns from Harry that Will's wife had died the previous day after a long illness.
 John chases after Will, expresses his condolences and John rejoins the group.